7figurefortune/bolt.diy/docs/docs/FAQ.md

     - **Qwen 2.5 Coder 32b**: Best model for self-hosting with reasonable hardware requirements

     !!! warning
-        Models with less than 7b parameters typically lack the capability to properly interact with bolt!
+        Models with less than 7b parameters typically lack the capability to properly interact with D3ploy!

 ## Best Practices